emmaaa/ChatAppDemo/README.md

 The app renders a chat conversation where:

-- messages are shown in chronological order from bottom to top
+- messages are shown in chronological order with newer messages at the bottom
 - consecutive messages under 20s from the same sender are grouped into one bubble
 - section headers are inserted when there is a gap over 1 hour between message groups
 - sending blank input is blocked (nobody likes pointless spamming!)